 A prominent fashion photographer familiar with both sites says, “Model Mayhem and One Model Place has destroyed the meaning of what a real model is.
 They make every girl feel like she can be a model because her pictures are posted on a page for the public to view”.
 This photographer goes on to say, “these sites are known dating websites.
-They are sexual predators dream where they can easily entice women to take their clothes off, all in the pursuit of becoming a model.”
-Don’t be mislead for vanity and ego-sake.
+They are sexual predators dream where they can easily entice women to take their clothes off, all in the pursuit of

 Both the photographer and model sources of this article wish to remain anonymous because reportedly the websites administrators (and subscribers) harass and threaten those who speak negatively about their experiences with the websites.
 It is a disturbing reality to see and experience what they have done and said in public forums as a reprisal to Bella Petite Magazine.
 (Source links available upon request.)